The Interrogation (novel)

-Le Procès-Verbal (English title: The Interrogation) is the debut novel of French Nobel laureate writer J. M. G. Le Clézio, about a troubled man named Adam Pollo who "struggles to contextualize what he sees" and "to negotiate often disturbing ideas while simultaneously navigating through, for him, life’s absurdity and emptiness".
+The Interrogation (Le Procès-Verbal) is the debut novel of French Nobel laureate writer J. M. G. Le Clézio, about a troubled man named Adam Pollo who "struggles to contextualize what he sees" and "to negotiate often disturbing ideas while simultaneously navigating through, for him, life’s absurdity and emptiness".

 In 2022, the novel was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

 Subject

 The novel is about Adam Pollo, a loner man who had been marginalized from society.
 His long hair and his beard make him appear a beggar.
-Pollo is a former student who suffers from amnesia.
+Pollo is a former student who has amnesia.
 He does not know whether he was perhaps a deserter from the army or if he has escaped from a psychiatric ward.
 Le Clézio wrote:

 [He] was trying to remember something pertaining to what happened ten years ago: maybe a phrase, maybe a tell-tale sign from the army, maybe a name or a place which would indicate just when it occurred and waiting, waiting (thinking, thinking) to come up with where it might have happened.

 He breaks into an empty seaside villa.
 He visits the town at rare intervals and as briefly as his scant purchases (of cigarettes, biscuits, or even beer) require.
 Soon, lack of human contact affects him like a drug and he experiences other modes of being: through a dog's or rat’s eyes, states of heightened consciousness which build up into a terrifying world of glaring hallucinatory experience.
 Then Adam addresses a small crowd in the town.
 His unnerving rhetoric ends in his arrest and commitment to an asylum.
 And there the interrogation begins.